zslagowski/SaltCityEpicurean/README.md

 # GEMM-Portfolio-Base
 General Portfolio Theme to be used.
+Uses Bootstrap 3 framework, fontawesome icons, and Google Fonts.

 Plugins to Download
   -Custom Post Type UI